Full question:

 Answer:

-There are several things to consider but you and your Mother's safely is the most important.
-If you have requested that he leave but he has not you have several options.
-However, you probably need to consult a local attorney before taking any action that could lead to a confrontation if you are concerned about that.
-Options include:
+Your safety and your mother's safety are the top priorities.
+Since you have asked him to leave and he has not complied, you have several options.
+However, it is advisable to consult a local attorney before taking any action that might lead to confrontation, especially if you are concerned about your safety.
+Here are some options to consider:

-Possible other options your local attorney may discuss.
+- Discuss other options with your local attorney.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.